-The optional boarding ladder is mounted to the side of the cockpit, underneath the gunwale, when it is in the stored position.
+The optional boarding ladder is mounted to the rear of the stern bait and tackle rigging station when it is in the stored position.
 To use the ladder, remove it from the storage clips and slide the studs into the special bracket on the port side of the transom.
 The ladder floats and must be secured in the boarding position by turning the cam lock on the ladder so it catches the bottom of the transom ladder bracket.
-The ladder must be removed from the transom bracket and properly secured to the storage clips before starting the engine.
+The ladder must be removed from the transom bracket and properly secured to the storage clips before starting the engine(s).